 And fill out the relevant fields for app creation:

-It's important to set the proper homepage and callback URLs.
+It's important to set the proper callback URL.
 They should point to your Codecov Enterprise install as follows:

 For the webhook URL: